ayotidapo/CurConverter/README.md

-CurConver is a currency converter app for latest currency exchange, built with React.
+CurConver is a currency converter app for latest currency exchange, built with React using fastForex API.

 ## To run the app